HigherHoopern/ML_ModelSelection/README.md

-# ML_ModelSelection
+# Machine Learning Model Selection

 This package aims to facilitate model selection in Machine Learning.
 It is a common issue that ML practitioners often struggle to decide on the most appropriate model prior to optimization, as tuning hyperparameters can be time-consuming and computationally demanding.
-To simplify the process, this package enables users to train several machine learning models using their default hyperparameters and compare their performance, helping them determine the most suitable model to selectexit()
+To simplify the process, this package enables users to train several machine learning models using their default hyperparameters and compare their performance, helping them determine the most suitable model to select.

-)

 # Usage